softchris/golang-book/02-data-types/04-interfaces/README.md

 }
 ```

 shouldn't this work?
-Well no, because, you are not really changing the instance.
+Well, no, because you are not changing the instance.
 For that, you need to send a reference.

 A slight alteration to the `run()` method, with `*`: